charlielee/boats-animator/docs/features/launcher-window.md

 ### Refresh
 This reloads the window.
 A known issue is that this causes the NW.js APIs to stop working when used multiple times. **Using this feature is not recommended.** Completely restarting Boats Animator is a better solution to use.

-## Newsfeed
+## News feed
 This displays the latest news about Boats Animator.
-Select the title of a news item to view to the full post.
+Select the title of a news item to view the full post.